No sign yet of Trump's tax returns, increasing likelihood of court fight

 Asked about the matter on Wednesday, Trump once again said his tax returns were being audited by the IRS.
 “I would love to give them, but I’m not going to do it while I’m under audit.
 It’s very simple,” Trump told reporters.

-House tax committee Chairman Richard Neal last week requested six years of Trump’s personal and business returns from the IRS, invoking a seldom-used law entitling him to make such a request.
+Neal last week requested six years of Trump’s personal and business returns from the IRS, invoking a seldom-used law entitling him to make such a request.

-Treasury Secretary Steven Mnuchin said in an interview on CNBC television on Wednesday that it was appropriate for his agency to consult with the White House counsel on Neal’s request.
+Mnuchin said in an interview on CNBC television on Wednesday that it was appropriate for his agency to consult with the White House counsel on Neal’s request.
 Mnuchin had said on Tuesday that Treasury Department lawyers had held “informational” discussions with the White House about an expected request for the returns, a step that Democrats criticized as uncalled for under the law.

 Democrats say a 1924 statute requires the Treasury secretary to turn over tax returns to the chairmen of the congressional tax committees who ask for them for investigative purposes.

-Reporting by Steve Holland, Jason Lange, Tim Ahmann and Richard Cowan; additional reporting by Susan Heavey; writing by Meredith Mazzilli; editing by Bernadette Baum and Grant McCool
+Reporting by Ginger Gibson, Steve Holland, Jason Lange, Tim Ahmann and Richard Cowan; additional reporting by Susan Heavey; writing by Meredith Mazzilli and Eric Beech; editing by Bernadette Baum and Grant McCool